-9. Other ways of measuring Somatic Cell Count
+10. Other ways of measuring Somatic Cell Count

-- In the past somatic cell count was measured visually counting the cells one by one by looking through a microscope. - SCC is nowadays there are also automated systems.
-For instance, Foss, Delta Instruments, De Laval and Lactoscan. - They are reliable, but price can be a constrain and it is not recommended to use them in the milking parlour.
+- In the past somatic cell count was measured by putting a certain amount of milk on a glass plate with a grid (coulter counter), colouring the cells and then visually counting the cells one by one by looking through a microscope.
+This requests a lot of time and effort. - Nowadays there are also automated systems.
+For instance, Foss, Delta Instruments, De Laval and Lactoscan make these cell counters. - They are reliable, but price can be a constrain and it is not recommended to use them in the milking parlour.